 Given the security issues associated with WPS and the fact that many newer routers are eschewing the feature entirely, removing OS-level support for it probably only makes sense.
 WPS was introduced over a decade ago, in a time before everyone was walking around with a smartphone and Wi-Fi was far from ubiquitous.
 In a world where security is an ever-increasing concern, WPS is just another vector for would-be information thieves to exploit, and getting people out of the habit of relying on it in the first place is probably for the best.

-Despite the way this was looking like an intentional move away from WPS, Google has since responded to the Issue Tracker entry linked below with the note:
+Despite this looking like an intentional move away from WPS, Google has since responded to the Issue Tracker entry linked below with the note:

 The issue has been fixed and it will become be [sic] available in a future Android release.

-That still leaves us with plenty of questions the security of WPS, and whether or not we really might be better off without it, but at least now we should have ample time to debate all that, with WPS set to make its Android return.
+That still leaves us with plenty of questions about the security of WPS, and whether or not we really might be better off without it.
+At least now we should have ample time to debate all that, with WPS set to make its Android return.

 - Google Issue Tracker